kayaulai/6dyn-2nd-pronoun/README.md

     -   The file starting with 02 is for data visualisation pre-modelling;

-    -   The file starting with 03 fits the `brms` models and calculates fit criteria;
+    -   The file starting with 03 fits the `brms` models and calculates information criteria;

     -   The file starting with 04 visualises the selected model in different ways.